benharvie/AmaPrice-API/README.md

 ## Usage

-1. Install dependencies:\
-   `npm i`
+1. Install dependencies: `npm i`

-2. Start the server\
+2. Start the server: `node main.js`
-   `node main.js`

 3. Search for prices via.
 Amazon ASIN number via. http://localhost:3000/search/{ASIN}

 ## How to find the ASIN

 The ASIN is a unique 10 character long string, that begins with the letter `B`.
 It can be found in the Amazon URL directly, eg. `https://www.amazon.co.uk/Nescaf%C3%A9-Dolce-Gusto-Jovia-DeLonghi/dp/B00J5ERXZM/`, after the `/dp/` route.
-In this example the ASIN would be `B00J5ERXZM`.\\
+In this example the ASIN would be `B00J5ERXZM`.

 Alternatively, the ASIN is often listed in the `Product Details` section at the bottom of the Amazon product's page.